-Welcome to Midcoast Maine’s premier island resort.
-Located on Davis Island, Sheepscot Harbour Village & Resort is an Environmental Green leader in hospitality and a year round community, including single family cottages and overnight vacation accommodations.
-This Maine island resort’s rich history, close proximity, and convenient access to a wide array of points of interest and stunning harbour views, are sure to captivate all who grace her rocky shore.
+Welcome to Midcoast Maine’s premier waterfront family resort.
+Located on Davis Island, Sheepscot Harbour Village & Resort is an Environmental Green leader in hospitality and a year round community, including single family resort cottages and overnight vacation accommodations.
+This Midcoast Maine waterfront resort’s rich history, close proximity, and convenient access to a wide array of points of interest and stunning harbour views, are sure to captivate all who grace her rocky shore.
 Visit the Sheepscot Harbour Village & Resort now for your getaway.
 Spend a day antiquing in local shops, enjoy a quiet afternoon at the pool, or just cozy up to the fireplace in your private cottage.

 THE HISTORY OF DAVIS ISLAND: